MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_08-Manage_Virtual_Machines.md

     > **Note**: Wait for the confirmation that the commands completed successfully.

-#### Task 4: Register the Microsoft.Insights and Microsoft.AlertsManagement resource providers.
+#### Task 4: Register the Microsoft.Insights and Microsoft.AlertsManagement resource providers

 1. In the Azure portal, open the **Azure Cloud Shell** by clicking on the icon in the top right of the Azure Portal.